 Researchers are still untangling the complex relationship between parasomnias and epilepsy.
 Some forms of epilepsy are difficult to differentiate from parasomnias and many people with epilepsy are also diagnosed with a parasomnia.

 Sleep issues are common in children with epilepsy.
-In research that compared children with epilepsy to their healthy siblings, children with epilepsy were found to have a harder time falling and staying asleep, more sleep disorders, and increased daytime drowsiness.
+In research that compared children with epilepsy to their unaffected siblings, children with epilepsy were found to have a harder time falling and staying asleep, more sleep disorders, and increased daytime drowsiness.

 Managing sleep issues is important in children with epilepsy.
 Sleep-related breathing disorders like OSA are present in 30 to 60% of children with epilepsy, and parasomnias are commonly seen with certain types of childhood epilepsy.

 While strategies to improve sleep disorders in children with epilepsy are still being studied, several researchers point to the benefit of parent-based interventions in children with other conditions that affect sleep.
-Parents of children with epilepsy can benefit from talking with the child’s medical team to customize an approach to treating sleep issues in order to reduce seizures and prevent long-term complications.
+Parents of children with epilepsy can benefit from talking with the child’s medical team to customize an approach to treating sleep issues in order to reduce seizures and minimize long-term complications.

-People diagnosed with epilepsy also benefit from lifestyle changes that help them take charge of their health and reduce seizures.
+People diagnosed with epilepsy also benefit from lifestyle changes that help them take charge of their health and potentially reduce seizures.
 Self-management strategies, like getting enough sleep and making dietary changes, can be an important part of managing epilepsy.

 Antiepileptic drugs can affect sleep, although it’s often difficult to determine if sleep issues are due to medications or to the physical and social effects of having epilepsy.
 Side effects of these medications can vary from patient to patient.
 Some medications may cause people to feel drowsy, while others may cause them to feel more alert.